Sign in Create account

 Cut the yarn, secure and hide the ends.

-For the bigger leaves: chain 2, sl st into the same ch you made last sl st, chain 2 again, sl st into same ch you made last sl st, chain 2 once more and sl st into the same ch you made last sl st.
+• For the bigger leaves: chain 2, sl st into the same ch you made the last sl st, chain 2 again, sl st into the same ch you made the last sl st, chain 2 once more and sl st into the same ch you made the last sl st.

-You can make leaves wherever you want, could be every a certain amount of stitches or just random.
+You can make leaves wherever you want; it could be every certain amount of stitches or just random.

-Once you worked up the vine chain you'll make a sc into the soil (keep a loose tension when working this sc), you want to work this single crochet the same way we started, that means insert the hook through a stitch between R2-3 of soil (not too far away so it doesn't scrunch), yarn over, pull through, yarn over, pull through two loops.
+Once you worked up the vine chain, you'll make a sc into the soil (keep a loose tension when working this sc).
+Insert the hook through a stitch between R2-3 of soil (not too far away so it doesn't scrunch), yarn over, pull through, yarn over, pull through two loops.

 When we want to add a flower, just insert the hook into the flower (can be wherever) and into the vine chain, yarn over, pull through all loops to complete a sl st and continue up the vine.